Who is group for?

 Where and when do the groups meet?

-It is possible to join either a day time or evening group, both of which meet in the group room of the UCS (University Counselling Service) at Westwood House.
+It is possible to join either a day time or evening group, both of which meet in the group room at the Counselling Service in Westwood House.

 How do members join?